Smooth numbers in arithmetic progressions to large moduli: Introduction

 \begin{theorem}[Smooth numbers in APs with moduli beyond $x^{3/5}$] Let $a \in \Z \setminus \{0\}$ and $A, \eps > 0$.
 Then there exists $C = C(A, \eps) > 0$ such that in the range $x > 2$, $(\log x)^C \le y \le x^{1/C}$, one has

 \end{theorem}

+A similar result with an exponent of $1/2 - \eps$ and uniformity in $a$ (as in \cref{eq:bv}) is due to Granville \cite[Theorem 2]{granville1993integers}; see also \cite{wolke1973mittlereI,wolke1973mittlereII,fouvry1991entiers,granville1993integers2}.
 Virtually all results of this type that go beyond the $x^{1/2}$-barrier rely on equidistribution estimates for convolutions of sequences, but unless a long smooth sequence is involved, the exponents have been limited to $3/5$ or less.
-Bombieri--Friedlander--Iwaniec proved a triple convolution estimate handling moduli up to $x^{3/5}$ for sequences of convenient lengths \cite[Theorem 4]{bombieri1986primes}, and Fouvry--Tenenbaum used this result (along with the flexible factorization properties of smooth numbers) to prove an analogue of \cref{thm:distribution-simplified} for $q \le x^{3/5-\eps}$, and with a right-hand side bound of $x/(\log x)^A$ \cite[Th\'eor\`eme 2]{fouvry1982repartition}.
-Motivated by an application to the Titchmarsh divisor problem for smooth numbers \cite[Th\'eor\`eme 2]{drappeau2015theoremes}, Drappeau improved the bound to $\Psi(x, y)/(\log x)^A$ in the same range $q \le x^{3/5-\eps}$ \cite[Th\'eor\`eme 1]{drappeau2015theoremes}.
+Bombieri--Friedlander--Iwaniec proved a triple convolution estimate handling moduli up to $x^{3/5}$ for sequences of convenient lengths \cite[Theorem 4]{bombieri1986primes}, and Fouvry--Tenenbaum used this result (along with the flexible factorization properties of smooth numbers) to prove an analogue of \cref{thm:distribution-simplified} for $q \le x^{3/5-\eps}$, and with a right-hand side of $x/(\log x)^A$ \cite[Th\'eor\`eme 2]{fouvry1996repartition}.
+Motivated by an application to the Titchmarsh divisor problem for smooth numbers, Drappeau improved the bound to $\Psi(x, y)/(\log x)^A$ in the same range $q \le x^{3/5-\eps}$ \cite[Th\'eor\`eme 1]{drappeau2015theoremes}.
 Unfortunately, the BFI estimates and subsequent arguments seem limited to this range of moduli.